joshrwhite/JHS-Elevator-Assignment/README.md

 # JHS-Elevator-Assignment
 Digital Electronics (non-PLTW) Course

-In this project, you will use your knowledge of flowchart programming with fischertechnik ROBOPro (available to download [here](https://www.fischertechnik.de/en/service/downloads/robotics)).
+In this project, you will use your knowledge of flowchart programming with fischertechnik ROBOPro (available to download [here](https://www.fischertechnik.de/en/service/downloads/robotics)) to create the control system and a prototype for a three-floor elevator.
 Passing the project means completing all design deliverables set by the customer below.

 [//]: # (Image References)